 What’s the environmental cost of Switzerland’s new supercomputer?

 Switzerland recently unveiled a supercomputer built to support the increasing data demands of scientific research and complex artificial intelligence (AI) systems.
-But these machines, while showing potential to mitigate climate change, are themselves huge energy guzzlers.
+But such machines, while they have the potential to mitigate climate change, are themselves big energy guzzlers.
 How sustainable is Switzerland’s latest technological leap?

-Several studies have shown that AI could provide a boost for climate protection efforts – for example, by analysing complex climate patterns or helping to predict heatwaves.
-The technology can also find ways to distribute electricity more efficiently to homes and industries – a crucial step in any transition to renewable energy.
-There’s a catch, however: developing and operating AI systems requires vast resources, notably electricity and water, leading to a big environmental footprint that could counteract the benefits.
+Several studies have shown that AI could provide a boost for climate protection – for example, by analysing complex climate patterns or helping to predict heatwaves.
+The technology can also find ways to distribute electricity more efficiently to homes and industries, a crucial step in any transition to renewable energy.
+But there’s a catch: developing and operating AI systems requires vast resources, notably electricity and water, meaning they have a big environmental footprint that could counteract their benefits.

 The International Energy Agency estimatesExternal link that AI technologies could increase their energy needs tenfold by 2026, reaching levels comparable to what countries such as Austria or FinlandExternal link use in a year.
 And the electricity often comes from fossil fuels.

 Even Sam Altman, CEO of OpenAI – the company behind ChatGPT – said at last year’s World Economic Forum in Davos that an “energy breakthrough” will be needed to sustain the expansion of generative AI tools (which create text, images or audio).
-With nearly 4 billion monthly visits, ChatGPT already consumes as much energy as 33,000 households; 6% of the waterExternal link in the US-based district where its data centre is located is needed to cool its servers.
+With nearly four billion monthly visits, ChatGPT already uses as much energy as 33,000 households; 6% of the waterExternal link in the US-based district where its data centre is located is needed to cool its servers.

 Meanwhile, Switzerland’s two federal technology institutes have developed Alps, one of the most powerful supercomputers in the world, to support large language models (LLMs) such as those behind chatbots like ChatGPT.
 The goal is to create open-source and public AI systems for scientific research, particularly in the climate and medicine fields.
 But at what environmental cost?